 Identifying and prioritizing regional highway freight corridors

 Through this update process, 13 new corridors were added, as well as one new regional freight facility; both were incorporated into the Transportation Policy Plan through an Administrative Modification approved by the Metropolitan Council on January 26, 2022.
-This process for updating regional truck corridors will be conducted every two years adn ahead of each Regional Solicitation cycle to distribute federal transportation funds.
+This process for updating regional truck corridors will be conducted every two years and ahead of each Regional Solicitation cycle to distribute federal transportation funds.
 The next opportunity for local agencies to propose adding truck corridors and regional freight facilities be in late spring of 2023.

-Regional truck freight corridors were initially developed through the 2017 Regional Truck Highway Corridors Study.
+Regional truck freight corridors were initially developed through the 2017 Regional Truck Highway Corridors Study (PDF).
 A technical advisory work group of public agency staff most directly engaged in highway planning guided this data-driven study that analyzed the region’s principal and minor arterial highways.
 A first-screen analysis of all principal and minor arterial highway corridors was used to determine which corridor segments met at least one of the following thresholds:

 - Has a Heavy Commercial Annual Average Daily Traffic (HCAADT) volume of at least 300 trucks per day, OR

 - Has an HCAADT volume of at least 200 trucks per day AND where trucks make up at least 10% of Annual Average Daily Traffic (AADT).

 Corridors meeting at least one of these thresholds were then evaluated as regional truck freight corridors by applying four weighted data factors:

 - Annual average daily truck volume (60%of total corridor score)